yonikesel1/sushi-dashboard/README.md

 Dockerfile - build the new image - each instruction is a layer (we want lowest number of layers)

 - Extended Summary in OneNote - need to work on readme

+# Day 2:

+- Loaded a new instance of ec2, cloned repo and deployed my Hello World server - managed to access through public IP.
+-